Tse Bii’ Ndzisgaii or “Valley of the Rocks” is the Navajo name for Monument Valley.

 “So this is where God put the West.” – John Wayne

 Like many places these days, Monument Valley offers a well traveled tourist experience.
 But that is such a limited dimension to this sacred valley.

 If you go, consider one of the Navajo Guide services to take you beyond the 17 mile loop.
-Phillips Photography offers customizable photo tours that combine scenery and history in this magical land.
+Phillips Photography offers four wheel drive access into this magical land.

 I was obviously moved by the power of this valley.
 Let me leave you with some Navajo words of wisdom:

 Walking in Beauty: Closing Prayer from the Navajo Way Blessing Ceremony

 With beauty above me I walk

 It has become beauty again